-If we've learned nothing else from the COVID-19 outbreak this year, it's that Telehealth is the future means of care for America's aging population.
+If we've learned nothing else from the COVID-19 outbreak these last two years, it's that Telehealth is the future means of care for America's aging population.

 That much we can agree on.